45 Productive things to do when bored at work

 This framework helps in the decision-making of the tasks you need to do on priority and the tasks that can be delegated, scheduled, and eliminated.

-The next productive thing to do when bored at work is regarding your emails.
+The next productive thing to do when bored at work is to deal with your emails.
 Is your inbox full of emails that you never checked?
-Then you are not alone, It’s a common problem with so many working people.
+Then you are not alone, it’s a common problem with so many working people.
 They are so busy with their work schedules that they don’t get enough time to check all their emails.

 When you’re bored at your workplace and want things to do to feel productive, you can check all your unchecked emails, filter spam/junk emails out, and reply to those that are important.